 We compete in the \$55-\$65 billion consumer mobility market in Türkiye, specifically in the shared mobility market, which is a subset of the larger consumer mobility market.
-Mobility is currently in high demand in Türkiye due to a variety of factors, including, but not limited to, a lack of useful public transportation options, limited taxi penetration, heavy traffic, no ride-hailing options and high costs of private car ownership.
+Mobility is currently in high demand in Türkiye due to a variety of factors, including, but not limited to, a lack of useful public transportation options, limited taxi penetration, heavy traffic and high costs of private car ownership.
 According to the McKinsey and Company's Turkish Consumer Mobility Market Assessment from 2021, the size of the shared mobility market is currently \$10-\$15 billion, with car rental and car sharing comprising approximately \$1 billion to \$3 billion and taxis (licensed and unlicensed) comprising the remaining \$9 billion to \$12 billion.
-Marti was the category creator in Türkiye for the shared e-moped, e- bike, and e-scooter markets that make up the micromobility portion of the shared mobility market.
+Marti was the category creator in Türkiye for the shared e-moped, e-bike, and e-scooter markets that make up the micromobility portion of the shared mobility market, and is currently the largest ride-hailing operator in the country.
+Marti has over 40,000 registered drivers, including 34,006 registered drivers in Istanbul, in contrast to 18,395 taxis serving the city of Istanbul.
 Prior to the commencement of Marti's operations, these methods of shared transportation were not available to Turkish consumers.
 Our goal is to consistently take market share from traditional shared mobility providers as well as public and private transportation riders from the larger consumer mobility market, whose customers increasingly prefer the more convenient, available and economical services that we offer.
 We also believe that our modalities continue to attract new customers to the shared mobility market.
-While we continue to increase our share of the shared mobility market via our micromobility offerings, we also intend to explore additional shared mobility services, such as e-cars, in the near term to address our broader market opportunity.
+We will continue to increase our share of the shared mobility market via our two-wheeled electric vehicles and ride-hailing service.

 The sizes of the consumer mobility and shared mobility markets in Türkiye are forecasted to increase to at least \$65 billion and \$16 billion by 2030, respectively, according to McKinsey & Company.
-Based on Marti's revenue as of December 31, 2022, our business currently represents less than 1% of the shared mobility market.
+Based on Marti's revenue as of June 30, 2023, our business currently represents less than 1% of the shared mobility market.
 Therefore, in part due to our ability to take market share from traditional shared mobility providers, provide increased vehicles and mobilities, as well as our strong brand recognition, we believe that we are well-positioned to grow rapidly and capture significant additional market share in the urban transportation market in Türkiye.